-Being extremely startled by this I immediately returned to my room and was greatly relieved to find myself back sitting on the edge of my bed as I thought to myself – that’s a hell of a thing.
+Being extremely startled by that I immediately returned to my room and was greatly relieved to find myself back sitting on the edge of my bed, as I thought to myself – that’s a hell of a thing.

-Then in perfect clarity and complete presence of being I found myself just off the coast of Maine; is where I thought I was judging by the appearance of the coastline and trees.
+Then in perfect clarity, and complete presence of being, I found myself just off the coast of Maine; is where I thought I was judging by the appearance of the coastline and trees.
 It was dark.
 There was some moonlight.
-I apprehended that I was approaching the trees from a point of view just off a rocky shoreline, over the water.
+I apprehended I was approaching the trees from a point of view just off a rocky shoreline, from over the water.

-When I got back home from the hospital I called my old friend and roommate B of many years telling him what happened at the hospital.
-B and I attended the same university and shared an apartment when I was an undergraduate and he was a graduate student in Philosophy.
-When I described to him what happened B said to me, “Bill, you were having out of body experiences”.
+When I got back home from the hospital I called my old roommate and friend B telling him what happened at the hospital.
+In latter years I met B several times in the AfterLife outlines in following note.
+B and I attended the same university and shared an apartment when I was an undergraduate in Physics and he was a graduate student in Philosophy.
+When I described to him what happened he said, “Bill, you were having out of body experiences”.

-I had never hear of this before and had no idea what he was talking about but I recognized the truth of what he said.
+I had never heard of this before and had no idea what he was talking about but I recognized the truth of what he said.
 B directed me to checkout Robert Monroe.
 Doing that I discovered The Monroe Institute (TMI) and began to read one of Bob’s books2.
-I learned more about Bob Monroe’s Hemi-Sync technology; a mixed binaural audio system trademarked by TMI which Bob founded.
-Along with that I learned of the Gateway Voyager CD set and determined to find out what this was about.
+I learned more about Robert Monroe’s Hemi-Sync technology; a mixed binaural audio system trademarked by TMI which Bob founded.
+Along with that I learned of the Gateway Voyager CD course set and was determined to find out what this was about.